rackerlabs/support-how-to/content/cloud-servers/wildcard_ssl_overview.md

 ### Conclusion

-If you have a website with multiple sub-domains, we recommend a wildcard SSL from a cost perspective and to make managing multiple SSL certificates easier.
+If you have a website with multiple sub-domains, we recommend a wildcard SSL certificate from a cost perspective and to make managing multiple SSL certificates easier.